DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Implementation Details

 \subsection{Hyper-Parameter Setting}

-Hyper-parameters used in experiments and environment specific parameters are listed in~\autoref{tab:hyper}.
+Hyper-parameters used in experiments and environment specific parameters are listed in Table~\ref{tab:hyper1}.

-Instead of using fixed the temperature parameter $\alpha$ to balance reward and entropy, SAC has a variant~\citep{haarnoja2018soft} which introduces a mechanism of fine-tuning $\alpha$ to achieve target entropy adaptively.
+Instead of using fixed the temperature parameter $\alpha$ to balance reward and entropy, SAC has a variant~\shortcite{haarnoja2018soft} which introduces a mechanism of fine-tuning $\alpha$ to achieve target entropy adaptively.
 While our algorithm does not conflict with this parameter adaptive method, we use fixed $\alpha$ suggested in original SAC paper in our experiments to reduce irrelevant factors.
+For all experiments, we clip the rewards within $[-10, 10]$ to reduce the variation of value outputs, which is essential for BipedalWalkerHardcore-v3.